-APayment Date@ shall have the meaning in the confirmation to the Total Return Swap Agreement.
+APayment Date@ shall have the meaning ascribed to such term set forth in the confirmation to the Total Return Swap Agreement.

 APerson@ means any individual, corporation, partnership, joint venture, association, joint stock company, trust (including any beneficiary thereof), limited liability company, limited partnership or other unincorporated organization or government or any agency or political subdivision thereof.

+APorcupine Note@ means the promissory note dated as of September 27, 2000 payable by Porcupine I LLC to Pronghorn that has an initial principal amount of $_______, a maximum principal amount of $740,878,915 and an outstanding principal balance of $________ as of the Closing Date and that bears interest at a per annum rate of 7.25% and matures on _________ [3 year term].

+APronghorn@ means Pronghorn I LLC, a Delaware limited liability company, and its successors and assigns.

 ARecord Date@ means, with respect to the Final Distribution Date, the close of business on the 15th day immediately preceding the Final Distribution Date, whether or not such day is a Business Day.